sondl86/guess_a_word/README.md

 # Guess a word - Game

-On of my first app, created with PHP, JavaScript, SCSS and MySql.
+One of my first app, created with PHP, JavaScript, SCSS and MySql.

 (Connects Database, accesses and styles via DOM elements and gets data from an recipe API)